Bangkok Metropolitan Region: Urban build-up

 In a manner similar to Los Angeles, Bangkok is transforming into a region where traffic flows in all directions rather than simply to the central core, as it once did.
-Suburbanziation has swallowed ever more fields and swamps, though even parts of Bangkok itself are not built-up.
+Suburbanization has swallowed ever more fields and swamps, though even parts of Bangkok itself are not built-up.
 The first areas to suburbanize were in Pathum Thani, Nonthaburi, and Samut Prakan Provinces.
 Other areas more recently have agglomerated in Samut Sakhon and Nakhon Pathom.
 Samut Prakan, Nonthaburi, Pathum Thani and Samut Sakhon all have historic city centers.

 Due to a lack of strict zoning laws, the metropolitan areas' growth appears haphazard.
 Central areas like Yaowarat, Siam, Sukhumvit, and Sathorn have seen skyrocketing land speculation as foreign investors are allowed to own condominiums, giving rise to Manhattanization.
 At the same time, fringe areas are being developed and the boundaries are no longer visible between each provincial city center.
 Due to the speed of this urban sprawl over the past twenty years, the Bangkok Metropolitan Administration has sought to tackle rising problems of commute times, pollution, and deteriorating air quality.
 Air quality has been declining year by year, and the city still lacks an effective mass transit network outside Bangkok proper and a clean and effective plan to resolve environmental issues.